 Klenty inserts a link into all the emails that you send.
-This link points to a domain used to record the engagements you receive for that email against that prospect you sent it to.
+This link points to a domain used to record the engagements you receive for that email against the prospect you sent it to.
 Therefore, your emails have two distinct domains associated with them: your company's(the sending domain) and Klenty's(the tracking domain).
 Now, meet the spam filters.
 They're bouncers for your prospect's inbox, making sure no suspicious emails get inside.
 When they detect such an email, it goes straight to spam.
 With a custom tracking domain, you can increase your chances of getting past the filters.

 Klenty maintains a large pool of tracking domains, and we constantly monitor their health.
 When we find a problem, the affected domain is quickly replaced with a fresh one, maintaining high deliverability for our users.
 Think of these tracking domains as a fleet of regular commercial planes.
 A custom tracking domain then is a private charter plane, working only for you.
 They cost you no more than the standard domains, but they need some technical know-how to set up.
 Here's how:

 Head to Settings > Deliverability > Custom Domain Tracking

 Create a subdomain.
 A domain is a high-level website address that can hold many subdomains within. google.com is a domain, and images.google.com is a subdomain.
 You can use any word, but we recommend keeping it simple. ex: tracking.yourcompany.com, engagement.yourcompany.com, email.yourcompany.com etc. Just make sure it's a dictionary word(filters like those), and you're not using that subdomain for anything else.
 If you have multiple domains for your company, you can use any of them.

 Click Save and Klenty will produce a strange link(don't panic, this is normal).
 Copy this to a text document and keep it handy for the final step.
 Don't press the Verify button yet.

 In the host field, type in the subdomain that you had created, i.e. tracking, if you had created it as tracking.yourcompany.com.